 Surgery is the only treatment for a shoulder replacement that is failing.

-If you have an infection, antibiotics can sometimes prevent your shoulder replacement from failing.
+If you have an infection in your shoulder replacement, using antibiotics over the long term can sometimes prevent your shoulder replacement from failing.

-If your shoulder replacement keeps coming out of joint, you can wear a brace.
+If your shoulder replacement keeps coming out of joint, you can wear a brace to try to keep your shoulder in place.

 What does the operation involve?